 West Monroe Partners Case Interview: Format, Case Types, and Prep Guide (2026)

 West Monroe Partners case interviews test structured problem-solving in the context of technology-enabled business transformation.
-Unlike McKinsey or BCG, which use purely strategy-oriented cases, West Monroe evaluates candidates on their ability to think through the operational and technological dimensions of business problems — how systems, people, and processes interact when companies undergo major change.
-Their cases are rated at a 2.95 out of 5 difficulty on Glassdoor, making them more accessible than MBB but still requiring deliberate preparation.
+Unlike McKinsey or BCG, which often use broader strategy cases, West Monroe evaluates candidates on their ability to think through the operational and technological dimensions of business problems: how systems, people, and processes interact when companies undergo major change.
+Candidate-review sites often rate the cases as less intense than MBB, but they still require deliberate preparation.

 What Is West Monroe Partners?